 100 μ L of isolated EVs were incubated for 15 minutes at 4°C in the dark with the following combinations of antibodies: 1) anti-IgG2A-FITC/IgG1-PE (isotypic control); 2) anti-CD71-FITC and anti-CD34-PE (this mixture was expected to identify vesicles from CFU-E to ortochromatic erythroblast); 3) anti-CD71-FITC, anti-CD34-PerCP and anti-CD235a-PE (this mixture was expected to identify vesicles from late progenitors to mature erythrocytes).
 After a washing step with filtered PBS, EVs were resuspended in 400 μ L of Annexin-V buffer and 2.5 μ L of Annexin-V were added to the mixes 2 and 3.
-All reagents for the immunophenotypic analysis were purchased from BD.
+All reagents for the immunophenotypic analysis were purchased from Becton Dickinson (BD).
 A FACSCanto II flow cytometer (BD) with FacsDiva software (BD) was used for data acquisition.
-Standard size micro beads of 1 and 2 μ m (Flow Cytometry Size Calibration Kit,

-Invitrogen) were used to calibrate the instrument.
-The EV dimensional gate was set to analyze events between 500 nm and 1000 nm (Figure 3, upper left panel).
+Standard size micro beads of 1 and 2 μ m (Flow Cytometry Size Calibration Kit, Invitrogen) were used to calibrate the instrument.
+We have set the EV dimensional gate to analyse events between 500 nm and 1000 nm.
+Gate positioning was performed evaluating the median corresponding to 1000nm microbeads and exploiting the direct proportionality between the scattered light and the dimension (Figure 2, upper left panel; Figure S2).

 The relative amount of EVs per samples was determined using the TruCountTM tubes (BD), according to the formula: (number of events in specific gate/ number of TruCount events) (number of TruCount beads per test/ test volume) dilution factor.
 Statistical analyses were performed using Mann-Whitney and Kruskal-Wallis tests.
 The potential diagnostic value of the assay was evaluated with the assessment of Receiver Operation Curve (ROC).
 An AUC of 1 represents an excellent test; an AUC of 0.5 represents a test that fails to discriminate between the two groups under study.
-A rough guide for classifying the accuracy of a diagnostic test is the traditional academic point system: 90-100% = excellent, 80-90% = good, 70-80% = fair, 60-70% = poor, 50-60% = fail [25].
+A rough guide for classifying the accuracy of a diagnostic test is the traditional academic point system: 90-100% = excellent, 80-90% = good, 70-80% = fair, 60-70% = poor, 50-60% = fail [27].